Migrants retreat after failed bid to force US-Mexico border

 Many of the migrants say they are fleeing violence and poverty in Honduras in search of asylum north of the border.

-"Far from helping the caravan, they are hurting it," he told the Milenio television network.
+After the unrest Mexico on Monday deported 98 Central Americans, following their arrest.

+The sudden rush overwhelmed the Mexican police, who were deployed with full riot gear.

-Video clips posted on Twitter showed crowds of people dashing across a shallow concrete riverbed toward the United States.
+Several hundred made it over the first barrier, with video clips posted on Twitter showing crowds of people dashing across a shallow concrete riverbed toward the United States.

-The sudden rush overwhelmed the outnumbered Mexican police, who were deployed with full riot gear.
+When they neared the second fence US border agents fired tear gas and rubber bullets at them as helicopters buzzed overhead, an AFP journalist saw.

 US Homeland Security Secretary Kirstjen Nielsen accused the migrants of seeking to harm US border patrol personnel "by throwing projectiles at them."